redhat-nfvpe/auto-kube-dev/README.md

 tmux new -s kuberun
 ```

 Run a local cluster in that tmux session (do this as root).
+Double check that the `$ip` variable works for you in your scenario.

 ```
 [root@buildkube kubernetes]# ./hack/install-etcd.sh